 - 1. The following are mandatory in the lab: - i.
 Lab coat should be used in the anatomy lab only.
 It must be reasonably clean at all times. - ii.
 Disposable gloves for handling cadaveric material.
 These will be provided to you in the lab. - iii.
 Safety glasses. - iv.
 Close-toed footwear sandals must not be worn. - v.
 Surgical mask these will be provided to you in the lab. - 2.
 For health reasons, no food or drinks can be taken into the dissecting room. - 3.
 Cadaveric material must not be removed from the dissecting room. - 4.
-You are not permitted to take anyone into the dissecting room without the special permission of the course instructor, lab manager, or chair of the department. - 5.
+You are not permitted to take anyone into the dissecting room without the special permission of the course instructor, lab manager, or Chair of the Department of Anatomy & Cell Biology. - 5.
 Cameras are not allowed in the dissecting room. - 6.
 Report any injuries acquired in the lab to a faculty or staff member as soon as possible.
 First aid materials are available. - 7.
 Handle specimens and models with care.
-When not in use, please ensure that specimens are covered up or placed in their correct containers.
+When not in use, please ensure that specimens are covered up or placed in their correct containers. - 8.
+If there are any concerns, please contact the Anatomy Lab Manager: Haley Linklater: haley.linklater@schulich.uwo.ca

 Additional precautions: All students are required to abide by safety measures determined at the University, Faculty and Department levels.
-The safety guidelines may vary throughout the year based on ongoing risk of COVID19 transmission (or other illnesses), or other unforeseen circumstances outside of the university's control.
+The safety guidelines may vary throughout the year based on unforeseen circumstances outside of the university's control.
 Within reason, accommodation will be provided for any student exhibiting symptoms related to COVID-19 or other illnesses that interfere with learning capability and/or have a high likelihood of being readily transmitted to other individuals.